 pests and diseases 🐛

 While generally pest free, ZZ plants can be the target of scale or mealy bugs, which latch onto the sap-rich leaves and stems of the ZZ and feed on the nutrient-rich liquid within.
-Apply neem oil to prevent or remove these pests.
+Mix up a neem oil spray and apply it to your plant to preven these pests.

 When it comes to watering your ZZ plant – less is more.
 Complications of overwatering are maybe the most common downfall of ZZ plants.
 ZZ roots, which dislike too much moisture, will succumb quickly to root rot in oversaturated soil.
 The first signs of root rot are typically visible in foliage as weak-looking stems; wrinkly, soft, or yellowing leaves; and heavy, wet or fungus-dusted soil.
 Roots can also be damaged by fungal growth, which attracts fungus gnats… best not to open that can of worms!